flederflick/pbimonitor/README.md

 ## Ensure you have the propper permissions

 - A [Power BI Administrator](https://docs.microsoft.com/en-us/power-bi/admin/service-admin-role) account to change the [Tenant Settings](https://docs.microsoft.com/en-us/power-bi/guidance/admin-tenant-settings)
-- Permissions to create an [Azure Active Directory Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)
+- Permissions to create an [Azure Active Directory Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) - Only for local powershell options
 - Permissions to create/use an [Azure Active Directory Security Group](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)

 ## Create a Service Principal & Security Group

 > [!NOTE]
 > Azure Active Directory is now call Entra ID.

-On Azure Active Directory:
+On Entra ID:

 1. Go to "App Registrations" select "New App" and leave the default options
 2. Generate a new "Client Secret" on "Certificates & secrets" and save the Secret text